akauppi/MissingManualSolidWorks4Makers/Collab/README.md

 - Proceed to `Roles`

-   >There are **loads** of roles under "available" - and these are not really evan available for you.
-We can stick with the `Available roles with licenses` section.
+   >We can stick with the `Available roles with licenses` section.

    Check `3DEXPERIENCE SOLIDWORKS Professional`.